 Financial Aid FAQs

-DBU School Code for filing the FAFSA is: 003560
+DBU's School Code for filing the FAFSA is: 003560

 To apply for financial aid at DBU, applicants must complete the following steps:

-Note about Dependent or Independent Status
+Note about Dependent or Independent Student Status

 - is married;

-- is a graduate (master) level or above, or professional student;
+- is a graduate (master) level or above or professional student;

 - applies for and is approved for a dependency override;

-- is not married, but has legal dependents--as defined by Federal regulations;
+- is not married but has legal dependents, as defined by Federal regulations;

-- is a veteran of the U.S. Armed Forces, or currently serving on active duty for purposes other than training; or
+- is a veteran of the U.S. Armed Forces or currently serving on active duty for purposes other than training; or

 - is an orphan, in foster care, an emancipated minor, homeless youth, or a ward of the court (documentation required for confirmation).

-If still in doubt, please contact the Office of Financial Aid at 214-333-5363 or finaid@dbu.edu.
+If you are still unsure if you qualify as an independent student, please contact the Office of Financial Aid at (214) 333-5363 or finaid@dbu.edu.

 Summer Aid